yllsson/manipulate-products-test/README.md

 ### Tasks

 1. Users should be able to list all the products.
 It should be possible to filter by category, maximum and minimum price.
 You should have a size of 24 products per page.
-No libraries for the list of products of tables.
+No libraries for the list/table of products.

 2. Users should be able to create products from a form page.
 The products should be appended to the database.